sal55/langs/candm.md

 ````
 for i := A to B do ... end
 ````
 then if 'i' is auto-declared, it will be using 'let', which stops you changing it inside the loop.
 (There are also in, out and inout attributes for function parameters, but I don't do much with those either.
-The fact is the programs still without all this stuff!)
+The fact is the programs still work without all this stuff!)

 **160** This one is a very old feature which I'm always thinking of getting rid of, but it's still hanging in there:
 ````